-After 25 years, Mulayam Singh Yadav and Mayawati to share dias for first time at UP's Mainpuri
+It’s historic, says Akhilesh on Mayawati seeking votes for Mulayam Singh in UP's Mainpuri

-New Delhi, Apr 19: At loggerheads for decades, SP founder Mulayam Singh Yadav and BSP chief Mayawati are scheduled to share the dais at a joint rally of the Samajwadi Party (SP)-Bahujan Samajwadi Party (BSP)-Rashtriya Lok Dal (RLD) alliance in the Samajwadi Party citadel of Mainpuri on Friday.
+Mainpuri (UP), Apr 19: Ending decades-long rivalry, , SP founder Mulayam Singh Yadav and BSP chief Mayawati shared the dais at a joint rally of the Samajwadi Party (SP)-Bahujan Samajwadi Party (BSP)-Rashtriya Lok Dal (RLD) alliance in the Samajwadi Party citadel of Mainpuri on Friday.

-Meanwhile, preparations are underway for the rally to send out a message to the political opponents of the SP-BSP-RLD alliance.
-A grand tent is being set up while food packets for about 35,000 people will be prepared, SP district unit president of Mainpuri, Khuman Singh Verma informed.
+Mayawati described the SP patron as a "real leader" of the backwards, unlike Prime Minister Narendra Modi whom she dubbed as "farzi".

-Reports, however, suggest that Mulayam Singh Yadav was not too keen on his attendance but was cajoled by his son and SP chief Akhilesh Yadav who confirmed the SP founder's presence at the Mainpuri rally.
+The BSP leader, who had snapped all ties with the SP after the infamous state guest house incident in 1995, arrived at the Christian College ground to a rousing reception by surging crowds, comprising mainly of Samajwadi Party supporters in the party citadel.

 Mulayam Singh Yadav and Mayawati have been bitter rivals since 1995 when SP cadres allegedly attacked the state guest house where the BSP chief had been camping with her supporters.